renswick-pfizer/Dataset-JSON-Hackathon/README.md

 ## Documentation

-After installing the packages You need to pull all the data from this repository to run the py_json.py file and data folder as the json and xml data you can open the python file in vs code and run the file by typing "streamlit run py_json.py".
+After installing the packages You need to pull all the data from this repository to run the py_json.py file and data folder as the json and xml data.
+If you have any new datasets you can place the file into data folder.

+you can open the python file in vs code and execute the file by giveing this command "streamlit run py_json.py".